-The Compensation Committee met four times in 1998.
-The duties and responsibilities of the Compensation Committee include the following:
+The Compensation Committee met five times in 1999.
+Its duties and responsibilities include:

-- .
-Establishing overall strategy with respect to compensation for directors and senior officers. - .
-Evaluating the performance of the Chairman and the President for compensation purposes. - .
-Reviewing and approving individual salary adjustments and awards under incentive plans for senior officers. - .
+- Establishing overall strategy with respect to compensation for directors and senior officers. - Evaluating the performance of the Chairman and the President for compensation purposes. - Reviewing and approving individual salary adjustments and awards under incentive plans for senior officers. - .
 Overseeing the executive succession plans.